Anderson localization in the subwavelength regime: Generalized capacitance matrices

-The Floquet transform is the tool that allows us to show the following result, by transforming into the dual space and then back again. \begin{prop} Any localized solution $u$ to \eqref{eq:scattering}, corresponding to a subwavelength frequency $\omega = \omega_0 + O(\delta)$, satisfies for every $m\in \Lambda$, where $\C^m = \I[\C^\alpha](m).$ \end{prop} \begin{proof} From \cite{pt_topological} we have that
+The Floquet transform is the tool that allows us to show the following result, by transforming into the dual space and then back again. \begin{prop} Any localized solution $u$ to \eqref{eq:scattering}, corresponding to a subwavelength frequency $\omega = \omega_0 + O(\delta)$, satisfies for every $m\in \Lambda$, where $\C^m = \I[\widehat{\C}^\alpha](m).$ \end{prop} \begin{proof} We can combine the fact from \Cref{lem:constant} that the eigenmodes are approximately constant on the resonators with the fact from \Cref{thm:res_periodic} that the modes are given by eigenvectors of the generalized quasiperiodic capacitance matrix to obtain a discrete-operator formulation of the subwavelength resonance problem.
+This was proved in \cite[Proposition 4.2]{pt_topological} and says that

 for all $\alpha \in Y^*$.
 We can choose to pose the problem either in the real (spatial) variable $m$ or in the dual (momentum) variable $\alpha$.
 In this framework, equation \eqref{eq:main}, posed in the dual variable $\alpha$, reads